MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/azure-monitor.md

 - [Azure Update Management](azure-update-management.md) (in the Updates tool)
 - Azure Monitor for VMs (in the Server Manager connection page), also known as Virtual Machines insights

 You can get started using Azure Monitor from either of these tools.
 If you've never used Azure Monitor before, Windows Admin Center automatically provisions a Log Analytics workspace (and Azure Automation account, if needed).
-Windows Admin Center also installs and configures the Azure Monitor Agent on the target server, and installs the corresponding solution into the workspace.
+Windows Admin Center also installs and configures the Microsoft Monitor Agent (MMA) on the target server, and installs the corresponding solution into the workspace.

 For instance, if you first go to the Updates tool to set up Azure Update Management, Windows Admin Center will:

-1. Install the Azure Monitor Agent on the machine
+1. Install the MMA on the machine
 2. Create the Log Analytics workspace and the Azure Automation account (since an Azure Automation account is necessary in this case)
 3. Install the Update Management solution in the newly created workspace.

 If you want to add another monitoring solution from within Windows Admin Center on the same server, Windows Admin Center installs that solution into the existing workspace to which that server is connected.
 Windows Admin Center additionally installs any other necessary agents.

-If you connect to a different server and have already setup a Log Analytics workspace, you can also install the Azure Monitor Agent on the server, connecting it up to an existing workspace.
+If you connect to a different server and have already setup a Log Analytics workspace, you can also install the Microsoft Monitor Agent on the server, connecting it up to an existing workspace.
 When you connect a server into a workspace, it automatically starts collecting data and reporting to solutions installed in that workspace.

 ## Azure Monitor for virtual machines (also known as Virtual Machine insights)